Migrating from Jekyll to Hakyll

 Change: removed trailing slashes from many blog page URLs (e.g.

-Static site generators create HTML files, which typically have file paths ending in .html
+Static site generators create HTML files, which typically have file paths ending in .html.
+Web servers

 often map URL paths to filesystem paths to serve files, leading to many URLs ending in